JZ4012/deco-portfolio/README.md

 # deco-portfolio
 portfolio project for deco1800
-<br>Garbage code but I was out of time
+<br>Garbage code but didn't have time to fix.